-- Promote connections between residents and visitors through meaningful story sharing + experiences.

-- here.

-- programming near the Heart of the City.

-- lose track of time.

-- residents and visitors.

-- Create a time bank and a hope garden.
-Link of purpose and contribution.
+- Promote connections between residents and visitors through meaningful story sharing + experiences. - Embrace the contrasts of Rochester, own them, promote them.
+Everyone belongs.
+Normal is different here. - Remove the barrier of time by extending hours of programming near the Heart of the City. - Create places that create positive recall; where you lose track of time. - Identify ways to create time for self care for both residents and visitors. - Create a time bank and a hope garden.
+Link activities and / or stories to healing, generate a sense of purpose and contribution.